 Hence, depending on the chosen method, the number of ensemble models built will vary.

-• metric.select : the selected metrics must be chosen among the ones used within the BIOMOD_Modeling function to build the model.output object, unless metric.select = 'user.defined' and therefore values will be provided through the metric.select.table parameter.
+metric(s) must be chosen among the ones used within the BIOMOD_Modeling function to build the bm.mod object, unless metric.select = 'user.defined' and therefore values will be provided through the metric.select.table parameter.

-In the case of the selection of several metrics, they will be used at different steps of the ensemble modeling function :
+Each selected metric will be used at different steps of the ensemble modeling function to :

-2. perform the binary transformation needed if 'EMca' was given to argument em.algo
+2. perform the binary transformation if em.algo = 'EMca'

-• metric.select.table : a data.frame must be given if metric.select = 'user.defined' to allow the use of evaluation metrics other than those calculated within biomod2.
-The data.frame must contain as many columns as models.chosen with matching names, and as many rows as evaluation metrics to be used.
-The number of rows must match the length of the metric.select.thresh parameter.
-The values contained in the data.frame will be compared to those defined in metric.select.thresh to remove low quality single models from the ensemble model building.
+if metric.select = 'user.defined', this parameter allows to use evaluation metrics other than those calculated within biomod2.
+It must be a data.frame containing as many columns as models.chosen with matching names, and as many rows as evaluation metrics to be used.
+The number of rows must match the length of metric.select.thresh, and values will be compared to those defined in metric.select.thresh to remove low quality single models from the ensemble model building.

 6 modeling techniques are currently available :